Haricharan1212/IITM-Academics/EE2001 Digital Systems/Notes upto week 3.md

 ## May 26
 #### Half Subtractor
+A  - B
+$B_{0}$ is a boolean that keeps track of if we have to borrow from the next digit

 A | B | D | $B_0$
 -- | -- | -- | --
 0 | 0 | 0 | 0